brndnmtthws/brndn-io/content/posts/consistent-mediocrity/index.md

 always the goal, and that's perfectly fine.
 Sometimes, being _just okay_ at something and enjoying the process is rewarding in itself.

-Mediocrity, in this sense of steady effort, is often underrated.
+I've come around on mediocrity, at least this version of it.
 While the word itself might carry negative connotations of simply "falling short," I want to contemplate with you, the reader, its hidden strength when it represents consistent, reliable effort.
 As someone who leans towards perfectionism, I know